SertoID/eip-712-types-generation/README.md

 ## Usage

-Import `getEthTypesFromSchema` into your project and pass in the `message` that you intend to sign using EIP-712, including the `proof` object.
+Import `getEthTypesFromInputDoc` into your project and pass in the `message` that you intend to sign using EIP-712, including the `proof` object.
 This will return an object that can be used as the `types` object passed into `eth_signTypedDatav4`

 ## Developing